CASIOmax/Virtual-Project/README.md

 ---

-Thank you for reviewing the project!
+Thank you for reviewing this project!

 ```

 ---

-Would you like me to generate the screenshots or terminal output examples for you?
-Or help with adding a simple frontend UI next?
+Would you like me to help you create the **Dockerfile** and **docker-compose.yml** examples that fit this setup?
+Or help with polishing the app code or screenshots?
 ```